Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 Epic poems are essentially extremely long narrative poetry.

-The settings of such stories tend to derive from a time beyond the living memory in which the even occured, often involving people doing extraordinary things.
+The settings of such stories tend to derive from a time beyond the living memory in which the even occured, often

 They mainly deal in topics such as mythology and/or religion.